Netatalk/netatalk/INSTALL.md

   - Perl                             (for admin scripts)
   - tcpwrap                          (for TCP wrapper support)
   - [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt)                  (for regenerating Unicode lookup tables)
+  - xsltproc or libxslt              (for manpages & manual documentation)

 More details about dependencies can be found in the documentation at https://netatalk.io/stable/htmldocs/installation